vestrel00/contacts-android/docs/dev-notes.md

 ```

 The lookup key changed but the Contact ID remained the same!
 In this case, loading a reference to
 the previously local Contact will fail!
-I verified that this is indeed the behavior of the native
+I verified that this is indeed the behavior of the AOSP
 (AOSP) Contacts app.
 Moving the RawContact from device to Google using Google Contacts app while
 having Contact details activity opened in the AOSP Contacts app will result in "error Contact does
 not exist" message in the AOSP Contacts app!